camunda/camunda-modeler/docs/element-templates/README.md

 ## Configuring Templates

+Element templates are defined in [JSON files](#defining-templates) in the directory `resources/element-templates`.
+That directory is searched for in different locations:

+* relative to the modeler executable
+* relative to the modeler data directory
+* in a `.camunda` directory the path hierachy of the currently opened diagram

-To use element templates put a JSON file with the templates ([see definition below](#define-templates)) into the `resources/element-templates` directory relative to the modeler executable or the modelers data directory.
-Restart the modeler to let it recognize the templates.
+Reopen the diagram or reload/restart the modeler to let it recognize new templates.

+#### Example Setup

 The location of the modelers data directory differs across operating systems:

-  **Windows**: `%APPDATA%/camunda-modeler`
+* **Windows**: `%APPDATA%/camunda-modeler`
-  **Mac OS X**: `~/Library/Application Support/camunda-modeler`
+* **Mac OS X**: `~/Library/Application Support/camunda-modeler`

-> For example, add a JSON file to the following folder: `~/Library/Application Support/camunda-modeler/resources/element-templates` (Mac) or `%APPDATA%/camunda-modeler/resources/element-templates` (Windows).
+On Mac, add a JSON file to the folder `~/Library/Application Support/camunda-modeler/resources/element-templates`, on Windows use the `%APPDATA%/camunda-modeler/resources/element-templates` folder.
 You may have to create the `resources` and `element-templates` folders.

+For local template discovery, create a `.camunda/resources/element-templates` folder relative in the directory or any parent directory of the diagrams you are editing.

 ## Using Templates